gkoulouras/Nullomers-Assessor/README.md

 --absolute-path-of-fasta-file       <str>   <mandatory>     The file should be an one-line fasta file --absolute-path-of-nullomers-file   <str>   <mandatory>     The file should include a list of nullomers --threshold                         <dbl>   <mandatory>     A float number which indicates the threshold of
-                                                            statistical correction. nullomers with p-values
+                                                            statistical correction.
+Nullomers with q-values
                                                             greater than the specified value are discarded --level                             <str>   <mandatory>     'DNA' for nucleotide sequences, 'PROT' for protein sequences